 Of course, these days switching cinemas from art to smut hardly seems likely to rekindle demand; perhaps the passing away of porn as a recourse for ailing theaters is part of what is now driving so many theaters into gloom and closure.

-The Ridgemont, which has opened in 1919 as Houghton’s 78th Theatre, closed in 1989, fell into disrepair while serving as a local theater company’s props and costumes workshop, and was demolished in 2001.
+The Ridgemont, which had opened in 1919 as Houghton’s 78th Theatre, closed in 1989, fell into disrepair while serving as a local theater company’s props and costumes workshop, and was demolished in 2001.

 You wonder what was within its walls.

-Leaving out “That’s Your Funeral” can perhaps only be explained by some squeamishness in film’s and the stage musical’s American producers.
-Had they cut the songs because they considered them too ghoulish for American tastes, however comical?
-It begins with the observation of the town beadle/charitable institution overseer, regarding Oliver:
+Leaving out “That’s Your Funeral” can perhaps only be explained by some squeamishness in American producers of films and the stage musicals.
+Had they cut the song because they considered them too ghoulish for American tastes, however comical?
+It begins with the observation of the town beadle/charitable-institution overseer, regarding Oliver:

 He’s a born undertaker’s mute.